aptech/docs/docs/chibarsquare.rst

 Purpose
 ----------------

-Compute compute the probability for a chi-bar square statistic from an hypothesis involving parameters under constraints.
+Compute the probability for a chi-bar square statistic from an hypothesis involving parameters under constraints.

 Format
 ----------------